Gradle

-Gradle is a build automation tool for multi-language software development.
-It controls the development process in the tasks of compilation and packaging to testing, deployment, and publishing.
-Supported languages include Java (as well as Kotlin, Groovy, Scala), C/C++, and JavaScript.
-It also collects statistical data about the usage of software libraries around the globe.
+Gradle Build Tool ("Gradle") is a build automation tool for multi-language software development.
+It manages tasks like compilation, packaging, testing, deployment, and publishing.
+Supported languages include Java (as well as JDK-based languages Kotlin, Groovy, Scala), C/C++, and JavaScript.

 Gradle builds on the concepts of Apache Ant and Apache Maven, and introduces a Groovy- and Kotlin-based domain-specific language contrasted with the XML-based project configuration used by Maven.
-Gradle uses a directed acyclic graph to determine the order in which tasks can be run, through providing dependency management.
-It runs on the Java Virtual Machine.
+Gradle uses a directed acyclic graph to provide dependency management.
+The graph is used to determine the order in which tasks should be executed.
+Gradle runs on the Java Virtual Machine.

 Gradle was designed for multi-project builds, which can grow to be large.
 It operates based on a series of build tasks that can run serially or in parallel.
 Incremental builds are supported by determining the parts of the build tree that are already up to date; any task dependent only on those parts does not need to be re-executed.
 It also supports caching of build components, potentially across a shared network using the Gradle Build Cache.
-It produces web-based build visualization called Gradle Build Scans.
+Combined with the proprietary hosted service of Develocity, it produces web-based build visualizations called Gradle Build Scans.
 The software is extensible for new features and programming languages with a plugin subsystem.

 Gradle is distributed as Free Software under the Apache License 2.0, and was first released in 2008.